explodingcamera/tinywasm/crates/wasi/README.md

 # tinywasm-wasi

 Experimental WASI support for TinyWasm mainly targeting \*nix systems (Windows support is very limited).
-Currently unreleased.

 Some behavior is based on the Bytecode Alliance `wasi-common` and `wasmtime-wasi` implementations.